-The Nile was a much longer river in ancient times.
-There was a third tributary called the Yellow Nile that connected the highlands of eastern Chad to the Nile River Valley from 8000 to 1000 B.C.
-Its remains are known as the Wadi Howar and passes through the northern border of Chad and meets the Nile near the southern point of the Great Bend.
-During the Miocene era, Lake Tangnayika drained northwards into the Albert Nile, making the Nile about 1,400 km.
-That portion of the river was blocked by the Virunga Volcanoes.
+Between 8000 and 1000 B.C.E., there was also a third tributary called the Yellow Nile that connected the highlands of eastern Chad to the Nile River Valley.
+Its remains are known as the Wadi Howar, a riverbed that passes through the northern border of Chad and meets the Nile near the southern point of the Great Bend – the region that lies between Khartoum and Aswan in southern Egypt where the river protrudes east and west before traveling north again.

-The Nile as it exists today is thought to be the fifth river that has flowed from the Ethiopian Highlands.
+The Nile, as it exists today, is thought to be the fifth river that has flowed from the Ethiopian Highlands.
 Some form of the Nile is believed to have existed for 25 million years.
-Satellite images have been used to identify dry watercourses to the west of the Nile that are believed to have been the Eonile.
+Satellite images have been used to confirm this, identifying dry watercourses to the west of the Nile that are believed to have been the Eonile.

 We have written many articles about Nile River for Universe Today.
 Here’s an article about the world’s widest river, and here are some pictures of the Nile River.

 We’ve also recorded an episode of Astronomy Cast all about planet Earth.
 Listen here, Episode 51: Earth.